broesie/beautiful-jekyll/tutorials/tasker/autovoice/contacts/call_contact.md

+---
+layout: tutorial
-# Call your contacts by using AutoVoice
+title: Call your contacts by using AutoVoice
+---
 This tutorial will explain, how to to call a specific contact.
 We can use a command like this: **Call John.**